Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: System Model

-where the index $\left( n,m \right) $ represents the relative position for antennas in the UPA, as shown in Fig. \ref{SA_p1}.
-Scalar $t^0_{n,m}$ represents the Green's Function-based channel coefficient between the UPA and position $\mathbf{r}_0$, which is widely used in near-field XL-MIMO systems, given by
+where the index $\left( m,n \right) $ represents the relative position for antennas in the UPA, and $\left( 0,0 \right) $ stands for the antenna at the center, as shown in Fig. \ref{SA_p2}.
+Scalars $w_{m,n}$ and $h_{m,n}$ are respectively the beamforming coefficient and the channel coefficient for the antenna $\left( m,n \right) $.